duracelltomi/gtm4wp/readme.txt

 * Added: initial support for AMP plugin from Automattic (thx koconder for the contribution!)
 * Added: option to remove tax from revenue data on order received page of WooCommerce
+* Added: WooCommerce enhanced ecommerce datasets now include stock levels
 * Updated: moved most of the inline JavaScript codes into separate .js files which should help cache plugins to do their job much better when my plugin is active
 * Fixed: wrong ecomm_pagetype on product search result pages
+* Warning: some plugin features will be remove from v1.10, most of them can be tracked now using pure Google Tag Manager triggers:
+  * Social actions
+  * Outbound link click events
+  * Download click events
+  * Email click events
+* Warning: PHP 5.6 is now the minimum recommended version to use this plugin.
+I advise to move to PHP 7.x

 = 1.8.1 =